Understanding the Differences Between Psychotherapists, Counsellors, Psychologists, and Psychiatrists

 woman relaxes on a brown sofa

-A guide for anyone seeking therapeutic mental health support in the UK or Portugal
+A guide for anyone seeking therapeutic and mental health support in the UK or Portugal

 As a psychotherapist and counsellor, I’m often asked about the differences between psychotherapists, counsellors, psychologists, and psychiatrists.
 It can feel confusing to know who does what, and how each type of professional can help.
 I’ve created this guide to help you understand who’s who, what they do, and how they’re regulated in both the UK and Portugal.